 Applications to the MRE program may be submitted through the GSD’s Admissions portal which normally opens in mid-September.
 Decisions are usually communicated to applicants in March.
 For additional information on admissions, please visit the Admissions webpage.

 Yes.
-The MRE program hosts a virtual “Open House” in mid-Fall which faculty and students discuss the program and answer questions.
+The MRE program hosts a virtual “Open House” in mid-Fall during which faculty and students discuss the program and answer questions.
 Please go to the Connect to the GSD page to register for the MRE Open House.

-MRE Program tuition for the 2024-2025 12-month academic year is $89,232, representing three terms at $29,744.
-For additional information on GSD tuition and fees, please visit the GSD Tuition webpage.
+For information on GSD tuition and fees, please visit the GSD Tuition webpage.

 Yes.
 Admission to the MRE program is “need-blind,” meaning that an applicant’s ability to pay tuition is not considered in the admissions process.
 If admitted, students may apply for need-based financial aid from the GSD.
 For additional information, please visit the Financial Aid webpage.

-No. Applicants are not required to take the GRE and other standardized test with the exception of TOEFL scores, required for international students from countries where English is not the native language.
+No. Applicants are not required to take the GRE and other standardized test, with the exception of TOEFL scores required for international students from countries where English is not the native language.
 If submitted, GRE or other standardized test scores will not be considered when applications are reviewed.

 No.